 Folly Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Folly Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Folly Beach does not have a public transit system used by locals to get to and from work.

 Folly Beach is one of the most well-educated cities in the nation.
 43.57% of adults in Folly Beach have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.